 WHAT IS HACK THE GAP?

 Who we are

 Hack the Gap was started by Jenna Pederson and Kristen Womack to demonstrate that the women-in-tech problem isn’t exclusively a pipeline problem.
 We were leading the Twin Cities Geekettes and saw a strong community of technical women ready to work, build, collaborate and shine.
 Hack the Gap was a natural next step for elevating the amazing local community of technical women in Minnesota.

 Instead of being on a team where there is only one or two women--or maybe where you are the only woman on the team--we envisioned a weekend where all of the women in the community could come together and hack together.
 We wanted to create a space where they would come to build, connect, inspire and be inspired by each other.

 But we have bigger ambitions than just closing the gender gap.
 We see a lot of gaps where privilege exists.
 We focus on breaking down barriers to amplify the voices and talents of people in under-served minority communities.

 Kristen is an award-winning product leader, team builder, and technology consultant in Minneapolis.
-She is a co-founder of Hello Mom, a co-founder of Hack the Gap, an advisor to the Everyday Miracles board of directors and the founder and principal of Night Sky Web Co.
+She is co-founder of Hello Mom, co-founder of Hack the Gap, an advisor to the Everyday Miracles board of directors and the founder and principal of Night Sky Web Co.
 Previously, she was the head of the API Developer Program at Best Buy, the Director of Product at LeadPages, co-organizer of Product Tank Twin Cities, Co-ambassador of the Twin Cities Geekettes, and a founding board member of Mpls MadWomen.
 She is a sought-after writer and speaker on issues ranging from API development to team management, and is a passionate advocate for diversity and inclusion in the tech world.
-She loves running, yoga and reading.